rlancemartin/rlancemartin.github.io/_posts/2025-12-01-claude_diary.md

 ## Examples

-Here are some examples areas that I've found Claude Diary to be helpful:
+I'ved used this for the past month.
+Here are some examples areas where I've found Claude Diary to be helpful:

-**PR review feedback**: I found that PR comments (which can be loaded via Claude Code's `pr-comments` command) are a great source of feedback to update Claude Code's memory.
+**PR review feedback**: PR comments (which can be loaded via Claude Code's `pr-comments` command) are a great source of feedback to update Claude Code's memory.

-**Git workflow**: I found that this system was good a picking up revealed preferences in my git workflow and adding them to Claude Code's memory.
+**Git workflow**: I found that this system was great at picking up revealed preferences in my git workflow and adding them to Claude Code's memory.

-**Self-correction**: I found that this system was good at detecting when existing rules needed reinforcement, especially when overriding some of Claude Code's default behavior.
+**Self-correction**: Sometimes rules in CLAUDE.md need reinforcement; the system was great at finding cases where Claude did was not following instructions and reinforcing them.

 ## Conclusion

-Claude Diary is just one simple attempt to convert raw Claude Sessions into long-term memory updates.
-The commands are just prompts, making them trivial to modify.
-I also limit automation, but it is trivial to further automate any of the commands using hooks.
+Claude Diary is just a simple attempt to convert raw Claude Sessions into memory updates.
+The commands are just prompts, making them easy to modify.
+I also limit automation, but it is easy to further automate any of the commands using hooks.
 There is considerable room for improvement as noted [here](https://github.com/rlancemartin/claude-diary?tab=readme-ov-file#future-work).
-The code is available at [here](https://github.com/rlancemartin/claude-diary).
+The code is available as a Claude Code plugin [here](https://github.com/rlancemartin/claude-diary).